Gunmen Kill Anambra Lawyer, Client While Returning from Court

 David-Chyddy Eleke in Awka

-Gunmen suspected to be assassins Thursday killed an Anambra based lawyer, Barr Ifeanyi Iloakasi, and his client while returning from court.
+Gunmen suspected to be assassins yesterday killed an Anambra State-based lawyer, Ifeanyi Iloakasi, and his client while returning from court.

-The attack many believe may be a targeted assassination.
-His client who jumped down from the red Toyota Camry driven by the lawyer and took to his heels was chased after and also shot dead.
+Many believe that the attack may be a targeted assassination.
+His client, who jumped down from the red Toyota Camry driven by the lawyer and took to his heels was chased after and also shot dead.

-Meanwhile, police in Anambra State has confirmed the attack, but stated that another victim survived the incident and had been debriefed.
-The state police commissioner, CP Ikioye Orutugu, has visited the scene of the event.
+Meanwhile, police in Anambra State have confirmed the attack, but stated that another victim survived the incident and has also been debriefed.
+The state Police Commissioner, Ikioye Orutugu, has also visited the scene of the event.

-Spokesperson of the command, SP Tochukwu Ikenga in a press release said: “The Commissioner of Police, Anambra State Command, CP Ikioye Orutugu, on Thursday, at about 11:30am, led a team of senior officers to the crime scene at Egbebelu village, Nanka, Orumba North Local Government Area, where two persons were gruesomely murdered by yet-to-be-identified armed men operating on a motorcycle.
+The spokesperson of the Command, SP Tochukwu Ikenga, in a statement said: “The Commissioner of Police, Anambra State Command, Ikioye Orutugu, yesterday at about 11:30a.m, led a team of senior officers to the crime scene at Egbebelu village, Nanka, Orumba North Local Government Area, where two persons were gruesomely murdered by yet-to-be-identified armed men operating on a motorcycle.

 “Preliminary investigations suggest that the victims were attacked while returning from the court session, having been trailed and double-crossed by the assailants.

 “One of the victims survived the attack and is currently receiving medical treatment at a hospital.
-The escapee has been debriefed by the police and has provided crucial information that is aiding ongoing investigations and manhunt operations.”
+He has been debriefed by the police and has provided crucial information that is aiding ongoing investigations and manhunt operations,” he stated.

-THISDAY gathered that the lawyer while working for his client had secured the release of an accused person in a pending murder case at High Court II, Ekwulobia.
+THISDAY gathered that the lawyer, while working for his client, had secured the release of an accused person in a pending murder case at High Court II, Ekwulobia, a feat that may have angered the opponents.

 Ikenga said: “The bodies of the deceased have been recovered and positively identified by their respective families.
 In the course of the preliminary investigations, a red Toyota Camry vehicle, believed to belong to one of the deceased, was recovered from the scene.